Big tent

-A big tent party, or catch-all party, is a term used in reference to a political party's policy of permitting or encouraging a broad spectrum of views among its members.
+A big tent party, or catch-all party, is a political party having members covering a broad spectrum of beliefs.
 This is in contrast to other kinds of parties, which defend a determined ideology, seek voters who adhere to that ideology, and attempt to convince people towards it.

 Examples

 Armenia

 Following the 2018 Armenian parliamentary election, the My Step Alliance rose to power on an anti-corruption and pro-democracy platform.
 The alliance has been described as maintaining a big tent ideology, as the alliance did not support any one particular political position.
 Instead, it focused on strengthening Armenia's civil society and economic development.

 Australia

 The Liberal Party of Australia and its predecessors originated as an alliance of liberals and conservatives in opposition to the Australian Labor Party, beginning with the Commonwealth Liberal Party in 1909.
 This ideological distinction has endured to the present day, with the modern Liberal Party frequently described as a "broad church", a term popularised by former leader and Prime Minister John Howard.
 In this context, "broad church" is largely synonymous with "big tent".
 In the 21st century, the party is often characterised as having a "small-l liberal" wing and a conservative wing, which frequently come into conflict with each other.
 The party has historically found strong support primarily from the middle-class, though it has in recent decades appealed to socially conservative working-class voters.